xSlOom/MuseumProject/README.md

 All files needed are uploaded on this Github.
 (Even the .sql ^_^)

-The images registered in the database may be under copyright so be careful if you are going to use it on a server.
+About the registered images in the database; It may be under copyright so be careful if you are going to use it on a server.
 (Yes, we got it from <a href="http://google.com">Google</a>.)

+<h1>Questions?
+Issues?
+Bugs?</h1>

 If you have any questions or issues, feel free to open a new issue on the top.